Unlocking Efficiency: Serverless PDF Processing Architectures

 • Data encryption: Encrypt PDF files both at rest (e.g., in S3 buckets) and in transit (e.g., using HTTPS).
 This ensures confidentiality even if unauthorized access occurs.

 • Input validation: Prevent malicious PDF files from causing security vulnerabilities.
 Validate file headers, sizes, and content to avoid exploits.
+For example, within your serverless function, you could use a library to check the PDF file's magic bytes to ensure it's a valid PDF, and also check its size against a reasonable limit before proceeding with processing.

 Even the most secure system can be inefficient if not optimized.
 Here's how to fine-tune your serverless PDF processing functions: